Pratik280/pratik280.github.io/src/content/blog/03-setting-up-your-react-native-development-environment-on-linux-a-comprehensive-guide/index.md

 cd Hello
 ```

-One this folder "Hello" in VSCodium/VSCode
+Open the "Hello" folder in VSCodium/VSCode.

-In one terminal and run following command:
+Open two separate terminals in the same folder and run these two commands.

 ```bash
 npx react-native start
 ```

-In another terminal execute the command:

 ```bash
 npm run android